Web-Interactive-Systems/Course-Extended-Reality-Unity/Module-5/lab2-XR Spawn Missile and AirPlanes at Runtime.md

 You can build a test again to see the missile rotating.

-## Unit 5: Spawning greenPlane and rainbowPlane prefabs
+## Unit 6: Spawning greenPlane and rainbowPlane prefabs

-Repeate the same step as for redPlane to instantiate `greenPlane` and `rainbowPlane` prefabs in the scene
+Repeat the same step as for redPlane to instantiate `greenPlane` and `rainbowPlane` prefabs in the scene

-## Unit 6: Building and testing the app
+## Unit 7: Building and testing the app

 Build and deploy the app to see if everything is working as expected.